NimeshPiyumantha/My-Protfoliyo/README.md

 ##  Connect with me
-#### If you hava any bugs or issues , If you want to explain my code pleace contact me on :
+#### If you have any bugs or issues , If you want to explain my code please contact me on :
 <div align="center">

 #### nimeshpiyumantha11@gmail.com